dlh2so4/TrafficSignClassifier/README.md

 ![alt text][image4] ![alt text][image5] ![alt text][image6]
 ![alt text][image7] ![alt text][image8]

-The first image might be difficult to classify because ...
+The 4th image might be difficult to classify because it has shadow on one side.
+The 5th image is blur, so it can potentially be another challenge.
+When I run the preprocess without grayscale and normalization, they did not get recognized.
+They got successfully predicted when I increase grayscale and normalization.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).